vedantpathak2020-hue/Email-Spam-Detection/README.md

 Results

 Accuracy on training data: 0.9676912721561588 Accuracy on test data: 0.9668161434977578 Sample Prediction Input email: "WINNER!!
-As a valued network customer you have been selected to receivea £900 prize reward!
+As a valued network customer you have been selected to receive a £900 prize reward!
 To claim call 09061701461.
 Claim code KL341."
 Predicted category: Spam mail

 Author